thomassie/thomassie.github.io/InteractiveCV.md

 ![CV --- Skills.png]({{site.baseurl}}/img/CV --- Skills.png)

 - **3 Timeline**
-The timeline I placed to the right as it serves as a frame for the entire dashboard together with the portrait.
+I placed the timeline to the right as it, together with the portrait, serves as a frame for the entire dashboard.
+You can immediately see the different stages in my career.
+And when hovering over a specific stage, the tooltip provides you with additional information.
+It's also a nice way of including the company's or university's icon into the visualisation.
+Creating labels to the left and right of the stages could only be realised by overlaying two charts.
+Basically, there's no problem in doing so.
+Without any filling, both charts complement each other to one pretty timeline.
+However, there's a major drawback here: all interactive elements, such as tooltips, from the subjacent chart cannot be accessed.
+So, if you hover over my research period at McGill University you cannot see any tooltip popping up.
+Would be cool if this could be resolved in the future.

 ![CV --- Time line.png]({{site.baseurl}}/img/CV --- Time line.png)